Preferencesoft/Bracketext/README.md

 - Create a generic “official” macro file that can be used to convert to different formats.
 Create a macro file more specialized in HTML production (and Bootstrap, for example).

-- Update the explanations in this README and create detailed documentation.
+- more documentation and examples

 Progress:

-- I simplified the calling of Lua routines.
-Now the pa and ar parameters are respectively tables of tables of character strings and tables of character strings.

 - All macro and example files have been moved to the macros directory.

 - The `bbcode` macro file named `macros-bbcode-to-html.txt is located in the macros directory.

-- The `macros.txt` macro command file (macros.txt) has finally been translated into the Lua language and needs to be checked further.
+- The `macros.txt` macro command file (macros.txt) is becoming more complete, and the lists and tables have been checked.
+The tables have the main HTML5 attributes.
+But I also don't want to get too close to HTML, or I'll have trouble converting to other languages.

+- I still need to create a .css style sheet file, mainly to avoid cluttering up the tags with style=... parameters.

 - You can now declare global variables in the macros.txt file by placing them in a field of the form below.